pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr.md

 ## 4. Does the Implementation Follow the Agreed Upon Overall Approach/Architecture?

-In this step, we check if a contribution follows the agreed upon approach from the previous discussion in issue or developer discussion forum.
+In this step, we check if a contribution follows the agreed upon approach from the previous discussion in issue or the [TiDB Internals forum](https://internals.tidb.io/).

 This question should be answerable from the Pull Request description or the linked discussion as much as possible.